6 Signs You Need to Replace Your Pool Liner

 3. There are wrinkles in your liner.

-Occasionally, due to improper installation or general wear and stretching, you may notice some wrinkling in your liner.
+Occasionally, due to improper installation or general wear and stretching, you may notice some wrinkles in your pool liner.
 Common areas for wrinkles are around returns and skimmers.
 Once they’re there, they can be nearly impossible to undo.
 Wrinkled areas can be a prime spot for damage to your liner and impact the structural integrity of your liner.
 On top of that, most homeowners don’t find wrinkles to be very aesthetically pleasing.

 4. Your liner has started to fade.

-Exposure to chemicals and UV rays can cause your liner to fade over time.
+Exposure to chemicals and the sun’s UV rays can cause your liner to fade over time.
 Generally, this is more of an aesthetic issue than anything else.
 A bright new liner can do a lot to give your home and backyard a fresh, updated look.
 In general, fading does indicate that your liner is old or that there are chemical imbalances in your pool, which can lead to more serious issues down the road.
 The good news is, there are some things you can do to help prevent fading on your pool liner.